hannibal002/SkyHanni/FEATURES.md

 - Brewing Stand Overlay.
 - Crimson Isle Reputation Helper.
 - Red Scoreboard Numbers - Hides the red numbers in the scoreboard sidebar on the right side of the screen.
++ **Tia Relay Waypoint** - Show the next Relay waypoint for Tia The Fairy, where maintenance for the abiphone network needs to be done.
++ **Tia Relay Helper** - Helps with solving the sound puzzle.